 Bonus activity: Skill hunt!
 Have students hunt through their decodable text and highlight their focus skill.
 TIP: If you don’t have paper decodables to write on, you can cut up a transparency sheet into squares and have students place them on top of the book pages to mark on!

 Finding decodable texts can be hard, especially if your school doesn’t provide them for you.
-If you need decodable texts that are easy to implement, fun to use, and incorporate all of the above skills, check out my Phonics & Fluency pages.
-They will walk you through the entire lesson with your students from targeting the phonics skill sound to reading it in context, incorporating comprehension, and writing!
+If you need decodable texts that are easy to implement, fun to use, and incorporate all of the above skills, check out my bundle of 96 Decodable Books in 3 formats.

 Remember, using decodable texts with early readers just makes logical sense!
 By using them, kids practice a specific target skill which strengthens their orthographic mapping and reinforces explicit teaching!